 Step 1

-After making the maple ginger dressing, add the vegetables and fruit to the tray and drizzle half the dressing over them.
+After making the maple ginger dressing, add the squash, fennel and blueberries to a rimmed baking sheet and drizzle half the dressing over them.
 Toss to combine so they are evenly coated.

 Step 2